 To reduce the chances of overmedication and harmful side effects, we found a helpful tip sheet from the American Geriatrics Society’s Health in Aging Foundation.

-Their printable tip sheet covers 8 ways to avoid overmedication in seniors and tips to prevent adverse drug reactions.
+Their printable tip sheet covers eight ways to avoid overmedication in seniors and tips to prevent adverse drug reactions.
 We’ve explained the key points here.

-Always check with the doctor or pharmacist before taking any over-the-counter (OTC) drug, vitamin, or supplement because they could interact with prescription medications.
+Always check with your doctor or pharmacist before taking any over-the-counter (OTC) drug, vitamin, or supplement, as they may interact with prescription medications.

 OTC medications could also cause serious side effects in older adults or lead to accidental overdoses.

-2. Make a list and keep it updated
+2. Make a List of Active Medications and Keep it Updated

-Always keep an updated list of all the medications your older adult takes, the doses, and when they’re taken.
+Always keep an updated list of all the medications your older adult takes, including the doses and the times they’re taken.

 Be sure to include any OTC drugs, vitamins, supplements, and herbal or other remedies.

-Keep a copy yourself and share the list and updates with all their doctors and caregivers.
+Please keep a copy for yourself and share the list and updates with all their doctors and caregivers.
 Take the list to all medical appointments and keep it on hand in case of emergencies.

 Once or twice a year, ask your older adult’s primary doctor to review the entire list of medications, supplements, and vitamins.

-Some may no longer be needed or the dose could be lowered, so ask if each one is still needed at the current dose.
+Some may no longer be needed, or the dose could be lowered, so ask if each one is still required at the current dose.

 - Whenever a new medication is prescribed or the dosage is changed, ask why.